ekirving/qpbrute/README.md

 ## Running the pipeline

-Note: qpBrute is designed to work exclusively from inside the root folder of the project.
-Please do not attempt to run either `qpbrute.py` or `qpbayes.py` from other locations.

 Note: The size of the graph space grows super exponentially with each additional population, so the maximum number of population supported by qpBrute in a full search is 7.
-However, you can use the `--no_admix` and `--qpgraph` parameters to reduce the size of the search space and add many more populations in an iterative fashion.
+However, you can use the `--no-admix` and `--qpgraph` parameters to reduce the size of the search space and add many more populations in an iterative fashion.

 ***